tmhglnd/mercury-workshop/README.md

 # Mercury Live Coding Workshop

-A repo with references, cheatsheet, assignments, and more helpful when giving a workshop
+A repository with references, cheatsheet, exercises and more helpful when you want to give a Mercury workshop/course.

 ## 📖 Workshop Files